10915245/yuemingduqushuijingong/main.md

    asked the ant to the grasshopper.

+>"Pooh!
+Why bother about winter?"

+said the Grasshopper

-ant"Pooh!
-Why bother about winter?" said the Grasshopper; we have got enough food at present."
+> we have got enough food at present."

 But the Ant went on its way and continued its toil.

 Finally, when winter came, the Grasshopper found itself dying of hunger, while it saw the ants distributing corn and grain from their storage.